wagenrace/Cytodata-hackathon-2021/README.md

 <br/><br/>

 ## Challenges
-The CytoData Hackathon 2021 presents 3 challenges for your quantitative minds.
-Please use our standardised format sheet for reporting your clustering prediction.
+The CytoData Hackathon 2021: 3 challenges for your quantitative/qualitative minds.
+Please use our standardised format sheet for reporting your clustering predictions.
+Evaluations will have two quantitative scores and one qualitative jury prize.

 ### Challenge 1:
 Using the dataset in the ‘Training’ folder, cluster the images in the ‘Test 1’ folders correctly into ‘Good’ and ‘Bad’ categories.
 Teams which clustered the most images correctly will get the highest score.

 ### Challenge 2a:
 How generalisable is your algorithm?
 Can it assess images independent of the time point on a single image?
 Please use your algorithm to cluster the images in the ‘Test 2a’ folder.
 Teams with the most images correctly clustered will get the highest score.

 ### Challenge 2b:
-Does your algorithm work on assessing images in the ‘Test 2b’ folder, which are acquired using another imaging device called VIPS (Verified In-situ Plate Seeding)?
+Does your algorithm work on assessing images in the ‘Test 2b’ folder, which are acquired using another imaging device called VIPS (Verified In-situ Plate Seeding).
+This will give some insights into how agnostic of the device type your algorithms are.

 ### Challenge 2c:
 Can you obtain spatial information from the images?
-Would you be able to tell which part of the colony is good and which part is bad for the images in ‘Test 1’, ‘Test 2a’ and ‘Test 2b’ folders?
+Would you be able to tell which part of the colony is good and which part is bad for the images in our folders?
+You can start from training test1 and move onto the others too.

-### Challenge 2d:
+### Challenge 3:
 Come up with your own standards to assess the pluripotency of iPSC.
 Any other bright idea welcome, let your imagination run, the sky's the limit.
-The aim is to have a feedback loop on the culture status that could be used as a quality control.
+The aim is to have a feedback loop clustering in good/bad the culture status to be used for quality control.

 <br/><br/>

 ## Prizes

+Consist in a combination of cytodata glory, legendary bit.bio mugs, other surprises

 **1. Best score on cluster Test 1**